danielroe/typed-vuex/README.md

 3. This may require additional work for submodules split into separate `state.ts`, `actions.ts`, `mutations.ts` and `getters.ts`.

+4. Note that this does not support [object-style commits](https://vuex.vuejs.org/guide/mutations.html#object-style-commit).

 ## License

 [MIT License](./LICENSE) - Copyright &copy; Daniel Roe